 The CDA also oversees the Affordable Housing Advisory Board (AHAB) which makes recommendations to the Town with regard to creating new affordable housing stock, both ownership and rentals.
-This past year produced the new development of 3 affordable/workforce housing units.
+This past year produced the new development of 3 affordable/workforce housing units, 3 affordable rentals, and 30 homeownership opportunities.